nopara73/DotNetTor/docs/TorOverTcpProtocol.md

 ### 1.4 Requirements

-#### 1.4.1 UTF8

-ToT uses UTF8 byte encoding, except for its `Content` field.
-Encoding of the `Content` field is arbitrary, the server and the client must have mutual understanding.
-When this document specifies the content as string, it means UTF8 encoding.

 ## 2. Message Format

 | Version | MessageType | PurposeLength | Purpose | ContentLength | Content      |